Faster Algorithms for Longest Common Substring: Proof of Proposition

-Our construction follows~\cite[Section 4]{DBLP:journals/jcb/ThankachanAA16} along with the efficient implementation described in~\cite[Section 5.1]{DBLP:journals/jcb/ThankachanAA16}.
-However, we cannot use these results in a black-box manner since we are solving a slightly more general problem: In~\cite{DBLP:journals/jcb/ThankachanAA16}, the input consists of two strings $X$ and $Y$, and the output family $\Fam$ must satisfy the following condition: for every suffix $U$ of $X$ and every suffix $V$ of $Y$, there exists a set $\F'\in \Fam$ and modified strings $U^{\Delta},V^{\nabla}\in \F'$ forming a $(U,V)_k$-maxpair.
-Instead, in \cref{prp:complete}, we have a set $\F$ of (selected) substrings of a single text, and the output family $\Fam$ must be a $k$-complete family for $\F$, i.e., satisfy the following condition: for every $U,V\in \F$, there exists a set $\F'\in \Fam$ and modified strings $U^{\Delta},V^{\nabla}\in \F'$ forming a $(U,V)_k$-maxpair.
+Our proof follows~\cite[Section 4]{DBLP:journals/jcb/ThankachanAA16} along with the efficient implementation from~\cite[Section 5.1]{DBLP:journals/jcb/ThankachanAA16}.
+However, we cannot use these results in a black-box manner since we are solving a slightly more general problem: In~\cite{DBLP:journals/jcb/ThankachanAA16}, the input consists of two strings $X$ and $Y$, and the output family~ $\Fam$ must satisfy the following condition: for every suffix $U$ of $X$ and every suffix $V$ of $Y$, there exists a set $\F'\in \Fam$ and modified strings $U^{\Delta},V^{\nabla}\in \F'$ forming a $(U,V)_k$-maxpair.
+Instead, in \cref{prp:complete}, we have a set $\F$ of (selected) substrings of a single text.
+The output family $\Fam$ must be a $k$-complete family for $\F$, i.e., satisfy the same condition as before: for every $U,V\in \F$, there exists a set $\F'\in \Fam$ and modified strings $U^{\Delta},V^{\nabla}\in \F'$ forming a $(U,V)_k$-maxpair.
 Additionally, we need stronger bounds on the sizes of sets $\F'\in \Fam$.
 The original argument~\cite[Lemma 3]{DBLP:journals/jcb/ThankachanAA16} yields $\max_{\F'\in \Fam}|\F'|=\Oh(|\F|)$ and $\sum_{\F'\in \Fam}|\F'| = \Oh(|\F|\log^{k}|\F|)$.
-Instead, we need to prove that each string $F\in \F$ is the source of $\Oh(1)$ modified strings in any single set $\F'\in \Fam$ and that there are $\Oh(\min(\ell,\log|\F|)^k)$ modified strings across all sets $\F'\in \Fam$ provided that $\F\sub \Sigma^{\le \ell}$.
+Instead, we need to prove that each string $F\in \F$ is the source of $\Oh(1)$ modified strings in any single set $\F'\in \Fam$ and that there are $\Oh(\min(\ell,\log|\F|)^k)$ modified strings with source $F$ across all sets $\F'\in \Fam$ provided that $\F\sub \Sigma^{\le \ell}$.